tridalabs/tridapad-deploy-to-render/README.md

 - It uses the [official TridaPad Docker image](https://hub.docker.com/r/tridalabs/tridapad) with an entrypoint script that customizes TridaPad for Render.
 - It creates a Web Service on **Standard** plan for TridaPad and two [Background Workers](https://render.com/docs/background-workers) for job processing.
 - [Render Databases](https://render.com/docs/databases) are used to spin up a fully managed PostgreSQL instance.
-- It uses [Redis](https://render.com/docs/deploy-redis) for asynchronous jobs.
+- It uses [Render Key Value](https://render.com/docs/key-value) (managed Redis) for caching and asynchronous job queues.
 - It provides template [environment groups](https://render.com/docs/yaml-spec#environment-groups) for optionally setting up mailing and OAuth in TridaPad.

 ## Deployment